 - Pour the milk into a saucepan.
 Bring slowly to a boil, taking care not to brown the liquid.
 To avoid that, stir continuously.

 - Add the vinegar while still simmering, stir then turn off heat and cover.
 Alternatively, remove from heat and add the vinegar, stir well and cover for a few minutes.
 The milk should begin to curdle into chunks and will end up separated into curds and whey.

 - Line a colander with clean muslin.
 Drain the soupy mass through the muslin cloth over the sink.
+Then gather the edges and hold the ball over cold running water for a minute.
+Squeeze out the excess water.
 Fold the muslin with the cheese still inside and form into a squarish slab.

 - Place the muslin sack on a clean carving board.
 Place a heavy object on it to squeeze all liquid out.
 Pressure should be applied for at least 2-3 hours at room temperature; some recommend 8 hours.

 - Dice into 1 inch (2.5 cm) chunks.